TU-Dortmund-CS-LS12-DAES-teaching/llvmta/README.md

 For setup and building LLVMTA please refer to the [linked llvm repository](https://gitlab.cs.uni-saarland.de/reineke/llvm)

 ## Using LLVMTA
-This sections showcases how to use LLVMTA on a simple test case of a nested loop example.
+This section showcases how to use LLVMTA on a simple test case of a nested loop example.

 1.)
 Change into the llvmta/testcases folder.
 ```